MicrosoftDocs/win32-pr.it-it/desktop-src/SecCrypto/certificate-issuername.md

 ## <a name="property-value"></a>Valore proprietà

-Stringa che contiene il nome dell'autorità emittente del certificato.
+Stringa contenente il nome dell'autorità emittente del certificato.

 ## <a name="requirements"></a>Requisiti